 Let the sponge toffee rest for at least 2 hours until it is fully cooled and set.
 The sponge toffee is fully set when it is firm and you can knock on it gently and it sounds hollow.

-Place the block of sponge toffee on a large cutting board and using a butter knife firmly insert the butter knife vertically into the sponge toffee, twisting slightly to break it apart.
-Repeat in random spots until the sponge toffee is all broken up into pieces.
+- Place the block of toffee on a large cutting board and using a butter knife firmly insert the butter knife vertically into the candy, twisting slightly to break it apart.
+Repeat in random spots until the honeycomb toffee is all broken up into pieces.

 Easy *Magic* Clean Up